mistval/node-fetch-cache/README.md

 ### Control what's cached

-By default `node-fetch-cache` caches all responses, regardless of the status code or any other characteristics.
+By default `node-fetch-cache` caches all responses, regardless of the status code or any other response characteristics.

 There are two main ways to customize which responses are cached and which are not.